-17. There were a few key limitations to the review process.
-Importantly, we lost five months in the process due to the Measles and COVID-19 situations, which led to several of the key consultation processes related to the review particularly on data collection such as the SDS review, key sector consultations, the HIES 2018 results, DHS-MICS 2019 being postponed or delayed.

-18. This led to the SDGs Taskforce reverting to the use of all past census and national reports and other relevant data sources, to finalise the data matrix.
-Given restrictions, we resorted to electronic consultations to assist with finalising the data collection, receiving feedback and comments to the draft and for further consultations with government stakeholders, NGOs, and private sector.

-19. The COVID-19 situation also made it difficult for the report to be tabled in Parliament before its submission.
-However, it was tabled and cleared by cabinet with plans to submit through Parliament once a scheduled date for parliament discussion is set.
+- 17. There were a few key limitations to the review process.
+Importantly, we lost five months in the process due to the Measles and COVID-19 situations, which led to several of the key consultation processes related to the review particularly on data collection such as the SDS review, key sector consultations, the HIES 2018 results, DHS-MICS 2019 being postponed or delayed. - 18.
+This led to the SDGs Taskforce reverting to the use of all past census and national reports and other relevant data sources, to finalise the data matrix.
+Given restrictions, we resorted to electronic consultations to assist with finalising the data collection, receiving feedback and comments to the draft and for further consultations with government stakeholders, NGOs, and private sector. - 19.
+The COVID-19 situation also made it difficult for the report to be tabled in Parliament before its submission.
+However, it was tabled and cleared by cabinet with plans to submit through Parliament once a scheduled date for parliament discussion is set. - 20.
+Another key challenge to the review process were the multiple numbers of related processes which stretched the capacity of the core SDG Taskforce and its stakeholders. - 21.
+In addition to the unavailability of some of the latest key data, there are the complicated global indicators metadata that are difficult to translate to reflect Samoa's key needs at the national level.

-23. The review suggests that Samoa has met 23 global indi-20.
-Another key challenge to the review process were the cators of the 246 selected indicators to measure Samoa's multiple numbers of related processes which stretched the progress on SDGs implementation.
-Based on preliminary capacity of the core SDG Taskforce and its stakeholders. analysis of the available data, Samoa so far is either on track or has achieved 47% of the indicators and is off track or in 21.
-In addition to the unavailability of some of the latest key progress for 38%.
-There is no data for the remaining 15%.
-We acknowledge however, the challenges with the available data given the different timelines and different source bases.
-Therefore, these are preliminary as there is ongoing assessment of the indicators including possible further prioritisation noting also that we are still only five years into implementation of a 15-year agenda.

-data, there are the complicated global indicators metadata that are difficult to translate to reflect Samoa's key needs at the national level.
 Some of the key indicators for Samoa are without metadata and Samoa looked at national proxies or additional indicators based on our national circumstances, national plans, and available information.